 Ingredients: Organic Sprouted Whole Grain Brown Rice, Organic Coconut Sugar, Organic Cacao, Organic Sunflower Oil, Organic Sunflower Lecithin, Unrefined Salt, Tocopherols (Vitamin E).

-This One Degree product is one of my favorite cereals when it comes to taste!
-These cacao crisps are 100% organic, vegan and non-GMO.
-Made with whole oats (which we already know are super good) and sprouted chickpeas (sprouting improves digestibility and the nutritional profile).
+This One Degree product is one of my favorite cereals for taste!
+These cacao crisps are 100% organic, vegan, and non-GMO.
+They are made with whole oats (which we already know are super good) and sprouted chickpeas (which have their own beneficial nutritional profile).

 2. Nature’s Path Smart Bran